Local SEOJune 3, 20268 min read

 3. Local structured data on your site.
 A LocalBusiness schema that hands Google your address, phone, and service area in its own language.
 If EMOR built your site, this is baked in.

 4. A real page for what you do, in Gainesville.
-Not a generic homepage — a page that names the city and the service.
+Not a generic homepage — a page that names the city and the service, the way our Gainesville web design page does.

 5. Reviews, reviews, reviews.
 They feed the map pack and they convince the human reading the results.